BB1464/workshop-introduction-to-R/README.md

 R and R Studio can be installed through this link [**here**](https://posit.co/download/rstudio-desktop/)

-# To Download the Workshop Materials
+# To Download the Workshop Materials from Github

 install.packages("devtools")

 library(usethis) # This line loads the usethis package into R memory